Have you been injured? you may have a case.

 Importantly, treatment for other personal injuries and conditions – such as traumatic brain injury and post-concussion syndrome – may have a secondary effect of also helping to improve them.

-Some headaches can last for 30 minutes and some last for an entire week.
+A headache after a car accident can last for 30 minutes and some last for an entire week.
 Some are intermittent and some are constant, unrelenting.
 Traumatic ones can really run the gamut in terms of their clinical presentation.

 Generally speaking, if they occur 15 or more days a month for at least three months, they are considered “chronic.”
 One that occurs fewer than 15 times in a month is considered to be “episodic.”

-Every injury, every person and every case is different, but a headache can be a permanent, painful, and disabling injury that is worth significant legal compensation.
+Every injury, every person and every case is different, but this ailment after a crash can be a permanent, painful, and disabling injury that is worth significant legal compensation.
 That being said, many lawyers – even many auto accident lawyers who should know better – will not take these cases or bring a lawsuit for pain and suffering for them only.
 They feel these “invisible” injury cases are too hard to prove in court.
 Therefore, it’s important to find an experienced injury attorney with a demonstrated record of success with these types of injuries.